-The tongue need to be tested only, when the material, from which it is made or its thickness, or both, differs from that of the upper material.
+The tongue needs to be tested only, when the material, from which it is made or its thickness, or both, differs from that of the upper material.

-When tested in accordance with ISO 20344:2021, 6.3, the tear strength of the tongue shall be in accordance with Table 14.
+Determined in accordance with ISO 20344:2021, 6.3, the tear strength of the tongue shall be in accordance with Table 12.